openownership/data-standard/docs/about/privacy-notice.md

 We do not use this data to personally identify individuals, but it is possible that it could be used to do so, particularly if combined with other datasets.

-You can opt out of this processing: If you have set your web browser to "I do not want to be tracked" (DoNotTrack is enabled) then Matomo will not track your visit.
+You can opt out of this processing: if you have set your web browser to "I do not want to be tracked" (DoNotTrack is enabled) then Matomo will not track your visit.

-Matomo also it’s own opt out mechanism:
+Matomo also has its own opt out mechanism:
 <!-- opt out iframe - clicking this will mean people can opt out of tracking -->
 <iframe style="border: 1; height: 150px; width: 600px;" src="https://mon.opendataservices.coop/piwik/index.php?module=CoreAdminHome&amp;action=optOut&amp;language=en"></iframe>

 Data processors: Open Data Services Co-operative Limited, Bytemark.

-The data controller (Open Ownership) is based in the USA.
+The data controller (OpenOwnership) is based in the USA.

 The data is kept indefinitely, in pseudonymised form.